 From an early age, Aisha’s parents impressed upon her the importance of giving back and standing up for the underdog.
 Though she’s championed many causes over the years, she is currently dedicated to:

 Dementia + Brain Health Awareness Caregiver Experience Health(care) Equity Mental Wellness

 Aisha knew she enjoyed writing at the age of 9.
 In 2015, she began keeping a blog of her life as an expat in Barbados.
 Her brief time abroad served as a springboard for her writing career.
 Since that time, her personal narratives and feature interviews have been featured in several online publications.

 There are also many occasions on which Aisha has been asked to share her story in person or via podcast interviews.
 An extroverted introvert, she always enjoys the opportunity to speak publicly about causes she’s passionate about – followed by a long nap.

 Sometimes Aisha finds herself on the other side of the mic or the other end of the pen.
-From the New York Times to Refinery29, Blavity to the Washington Post, Aisha is changing the narrative far and wide.
+Whether The Hill, the New York Times, Refinery29, Blavity, or the Washington Post, Aisha is changing the narrative far and wide.
 It’s kind of weird, but she’ll take the awkward if it means amplifying causes she is passionate about.
 Check out some of the amazing companies and organizations who have shared Aisha’s story on their platforms.